chnm/model-articles/content/articles/midura.md

     Connolly, "Imagined Pilgrimage in the Itinerary Maps of Matthew Paris," The Art Bulletin 81 4 (Dec.
-1999): 598-622 ; John S. Lee, "The Functions and Fortunes of English Small Towns at the Close of the Middle Ages: Evidence from John Leland\'s "Itinerary," Urban History 37 1, (May 2010): 3-25.
+1999): 598-622 ; John S. Lee, "The Functions and Fortunes of English Small Towns at the Close of the Middle Ages: Evidence from John Leland's "Itinerary," Urban History 37 1, (May 2010): 3-25.
 For an example of a New World itinerary see Jan Huygen's Itinerario, voyage of te schipvaert naer Oost ofte Portugaels Indien (Antwerp: 1596).